Skip to main content

 • During the initial meeting, DEQ staff will ask questions to determine whether a PPA is appropriate for this property.

-• If you and DEQ decide to move forward, you must submit an application and a $2,500 deposit.
+• If you and DEQ decide to move forward, you must submit an application though Your DEQ Online and pay a $2,500 deposit.
 The deposit is required for DEQ to start working on the PPA; it does not ensure that a final agreement will be reached.
+Submitting a PPA requires a Your DEQ Online account.
+For detailed instructions on how to complete this submittal please reference the Your DEQ Online User Guide.

 • You then begin negotiations, share technical information about property contamination, and strive to reach an agreement that meets the needs of both you and the state.
 If, as part of the PPA, you agree to conduct cleanup actions at the property, you will do so through DEQ’s cleanup program.